SharkSnack/shiren-4/content/system/dungeon-features.md

 Other Pick-A-Choice Shop Notes:

 - The walls of the shop can't be destroyed.
-- It's possible to switch positions with the shopkeep.
+- It's possible to switch positions with the shopkeeper.
 - The launch pads and Pit Traps inside the shop always activate.
     - Even if you have a Trapper Bracelet equipped.
 - End points are hidden each time you play.